harrismcc/diff-buddy/rich_text_loading_states_blog.md

    const data = Value.Decode(
 ```

-This allows the suggestion system to cancel in-flight requests when the user types a new query before the previous one completes.
+Both `fetchSuggestions` and `fetchReferences` now accept an optional `AbortSignal` parameter, allowing the editor to cancel these requests when needed.

-## Passing AbortSignal Through the Suggestion Pipeline
+## Enabling Loading State in the Editor

-Next, the RichTextEditor component passes the abort signal through to the fetch functions:
+The suggestion options configuration now passes the `AbortSignal` to these fetch functions and enables a loading state flag for the reference suggestions.

 ```diff
 diff --git a/app/components/ui/RichTextEditor/index.tsx b/app/components/ui/RichTextEditor/index.tsx